EduardoVeri/Compilador/README.md

 - `-v` (Optional)
   **Description:** Enables verbose mode.
-The program will print the tokens and the syntax tree to a file named `output.txt`.
+The program will print the tokens, the syntax tree and the symbol table to a file named `lexerAndParserResults.txt`.

 - `-ca` (Optional)
   **Description:** Creates an assembly file.
-The program will generate a file named `output.asm`.
+The program will generate a file named `assemblyCode.txt`.

 - `-ci` (Optional)
   **Description:** Creates an intermediate code file.
-The program will generate a file named `output.ic`.
+The program will generate a file named `intermediateCode.txt`.

+## Automated System Tests

+Under construction...
+But you can run manual tests using the files in the `test_files` directory.